Step by Step Drop Database Manually in Oracle

 Check listener service, it should not be active.

-This document is only for learning purpose and constantly validate within the LAB environment first before applying in the LIVE environment.
+This document is just for learning purpose and always validate in the LAB environment first before applying in the LIVE environment.

-Please share your valuable feedback/comments/subscribe and follow us below, don’t forget to click on the bell icon to get the latest update:
+Please share your valuable feedback/comments/subscribe and follow us below and don’t forget to click on the bell icon to get the most recent update.
+Click here to understand more about our pursuit.